NGMunia/Multicast-Routing/README.md

 Unlike broadcast, multicast traffic only goes to devices that are part of the multicast group.

-The followint topology will be used:
+The following topology will be used:
 ![Topology](/Topology/Multicast.PNG)